ewallah/moodle-enrol_coursecompleted/README.md

 * When you want that this plugin only works for a limited period, configure enrolment start and end date.
 Before and after this date, this plugin will do nothing.
 * Now you can also enrol a user in the future (the welcome message will also be sent only the moment the user is enrolled).

+## Warning

+This plugin is NOT tested in Moodle Workplace, Totara, or other propriety software.
+Hence this plugin cannot be used in these environments.

 ## Course completion

-Check the global documentation about course completion: https://docs.moodle.org/403/en/Course_completion
+Check the global documentation about course completion: https://docs.moodle.org/404/en/Course_completion

 ## Installation: